unn-info-tech/custom_user_auth/README.md

 ## Deploying a Django Backend Application and Configuring Static Files on PythonAnywhere

-If you've developed a Django backend application and want to deploy it on PythonAnywhere while also configuring static file mappings, follow these steps:

 1. **Log In/Create Account:**
    - If you don't have a PythonAnywhere account, sign up for one at [https://www.pythonanywhere.com/registration/register/beginner/](https://www.pythonanywhere.com/registration/register/beginner/).